asadovka/cyb_web2/docs/Software_Requirements.md

 Transaction table.
 Headers:

+- UTC Time [date] - time of getting into block or confirmation minus time of getting into mempool
 - Hash [string] - transaction hash
-- Time [date] - time of getting into block or confirmation minus time of getting into mempool
 - Senders [number] - number in inputs
-- Sent[number + currency] - summ of all input values in BTC
+- Value [number + currency] - summ of all input values in BTC
 - Receivers [number] - number in outputs
-- Received [number + currency] - summ of all output values in BTC
+- Value [number + currency] - summ of all output values in BTC
 - Fee [number + currency] - fees per transaction in BTC

 Actions: